PMArkive/NintendoClients_wiki/NEX-Overview-(Game-Servers).md

 </table>

 ### Authentication
 Every game server actually consists of two servers: an authentication server and a secure server.
 After retrieving login information elsewhere, NEX connects to the authentication server.
-This server only provides a single service: the [authentication service](Authentication-Protocol).
+This server only provides a single service: the [ticket granting service](Authentication-Protocol).

 For more details on authentication and the steps that are required to connect to the secure server, read the page about [kerberos authentication](Kerberos-Authentication).